alekdavis/PlexBackup/SCHEDULED PLEX BACKUP.md

 ![Task Scheduler](https://user-images.githubusercontent.com/2113681/52493659-e50aa880-2b80-11e9-84b2-f3a2fdbd7112.PNG)

-You can set the task properties in the new task creation wizard, or modify after creating the task (double-click the task to open its properties for editing).
+You can set the task properties in the new task creation wizard or modify after creating the task (double-click the task to open its properties for editing).

 When setting up the Plex backup scheduled task, please make sure that it runs: